codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 * A name for that column
 * The Kubernetes cluster it corresponds to
 * One or more namespaces that define this environment (You can even toggle the switch for a regex match)
+* A custom pipeline that will be used when a Helm release is installed for the first time in this column
+* A custom pipeline that will be used when a Helm release is dragged in this column (promoted from another column)
 * A presentation color to easily identify the environment on the board (For example, a "production" environment should have a red color).

 You can also select no namespace at all.
 In that case the column will show Helm releases for all namespaces in that cluster.